-1. Credit hours: (3)
+1. 0 Credit hours: (3

-2. Course type
+2. 0 Course type

-A. □University □College □Department □Track □Others B. □ Required □Elective
+A. □University □College □ Department □Track □Others

+В. ⊠ Required □Elect

-3. Level/year at which this course is offered: (2023)
+is offered: (202 3)

-4. Course general Description:
+Course general D -

-1. Course Description
+1. Course Descrip ption

-Syntax is the sub-branch of grammar which examines the structure of sentences (the other one being Morphology which studies the structure of words).
-The two (Morphology and Syntax) constitute an indispensably significant part of any university linguistics course of study (the linguistics component of the study plan).
+Mor indis stud phology which studi pensably significant j y plan). es the structure o part of any univers f words).
+The two (ity linguistics course o Morphology and S f study (the linguis (the other one being Syntax) constitute an stics component of the

-Students will generally be equipped with the key notions, theories/approaches, terms, tools, and methods of syntactic theory and syntactic analyses.
+Synta Chor Filln Foca func Univ addi and anal be b Students will generally be equipped with the key notions, theories/approaches, terms, tools, and methods of syntactic theory and syntactic analyses.
 Though the analysis, in this course tend to draw preeminently on Chomskyan Generativism, other leading schools such as Halliday's Systemic-Functional Grammar (SFG), Fillmore's Case Grammar, etc., will also be slightly touched on.
 Focal syntactic concepts such as: Constituency/constituency tests, Syntactic Categories (lexical, phrasal and functional categories), Grammaticality/Well-formedness, Discreteness, Creativity/Infinity, Generative, Universal Grammar, Language Faculty, Recursion/Embeddedness, etc., will generally be surveyed.
 In addition, Phrase Structure rules/trees, UG, Deep-Structure (d-structure) & Surface Structure (s-Structure) and Transformational rules will be explained, discussed and practiced.
 In addition, the later models of analysis such as X-bar, Government and Binding (GB) and Minimalist Programme (MP) are also expected to be briefly surveyed.
-Furthermore, training students to think scientifically, reasonably and validly is one of the underlying objectives of teaching Syntax.
-Instructors are advised to vary both the methods of teaching and the strategies of assessment (along with textbook and materials selection and preparation): lecturing, class presentations/discussions, peer-teaching/reviewing, etc.; assessment may include: tests, quizzes, response papers, class presentations, written assignments, fieldwork, etc.
+Furthermore, training students to think scientifically, reasonably and validly is one of the underlying objectives of teaching Syntax. draw preeminently on onal Grammar (SFG), s (lexical, phrasal and /Infinity, Generative, rally be surveyed.
+In structure (s-Structure) a, the later models of P) are also expected to y and validly is one of

+textb teacl Instructors are advised to vary both the methods of teaching and the strategies of assessment (along with textbook and materials selection and preparation): lecturing, class presentations/discussions, peer-teaching/reviewing, etc.; assessment may include: tests, quizzes, response papers, class presentations, written assignments, fieldwork, etc.

-2. Course Main Objective
+2. C 2.
+Course Main Objective

 The course aims primarily to acquaint students with the key concepts, theories, approaches and terms of syntax and syntactic analyses of the structure of the sentence.

-6. Co-requisites for this course (if any):
+6. 0 o-requisites for this course (if a ny):

-None
+Nor ne